 \begin{definition} Let $G$ be a finitely generated group and $S$ be a finite generating set of~$G$.
 Denote by~$B_S(t) \subseteq G$ the ball centered at the identity element of~$G$ and of radius~$t$ for the word distance induced by~$S$.
 The group~$G$ has \emph{exponential growth} if the exponential growth rate of the number of elements in~$B_S(t)$ defined as

 is nonzero for some (and so any) finite generating set~$S$.
-It has \emph{uniform exponential growth} at least~$h>0$ if the exponential growth rate of the number of elements in~$B_S(t)$ is at least~$h$ for every finite generating set~$S$.
+(By convention, a non-finitely generated group has exponential growth.)
+The group~$G$ has \emph{uniform exponential growth} at least~$h>0$ if the exponential growth rate of the number of elements in~$B_S(t)$ is at least~$h$ for every finite generating set~$S$.
 That is, its \emph{algebraic entropy} satisfies

+The group~$G$ is \emph{$\delta$-thick} if it has exponential growth and every finitely generated subgroup $H \leqslant G$ with exponential growth has uniform exponential growth at least~$h$.
+It is \emph{thick} if it is $\delta$-thick for some~$\delta >0$.
+This notion is also referred to as \emph{uniform uniform exponential growth} or \emph{locally uniform exponential growth} in the literature.
+The class of thick groups is fairly large, for instance, generic finitely presented groups are thick; see Section~\ref{sec:exthick} for further examples.

 The group~$G$ has \emph{subexponential growth} if it does not have exponential growth.
 In this case, the \emph{subexponential growth rate} of~$G$ is defined as

 Note that the subexponential growth rate does not depend on the chosen finite generating set~$S$.